black-code1/freeCodeCamp/Javascript_Algorithms_and_Data_Structure(Beta)_Certification/Learn-Modern-JavaScript-Methods-by-Building-Football-Team-Cards/README.md

 If the user selects Nicknames from the dropdown menu you will want to filter out player cards that have a nickname.

 Start by adding a case clause for "nickname" inside your switch statement.

+# Step 41
+Call the setPlayerCards function with an argument of players.filter().

+Inside the filter method, add a callback function with a parameter called player and implicitly return player.nickname is not null.